ozten/sudosocial/README.markdown

 many users don't notice or care about currently.
 Privacy isn't an easy choice, there are no set it and forget it preferences.
 We [builders] can make many nuanced decisions.
 Example: Don't display timestamps in streams by default.
-Your leaking information (oh they're writing yelp reviews at work?) that isn't a primary concern.
+You're leaking information (oh they're writing yelp reviews at work?) that isn't a primary concern.
 Authoring a lifestream that is displayed on a timeline... then include timestamps as it's relevant data.